Bengerthelorf/Eigo/docs/chapter_1.md

 > Indeed, the college offers an unique opportunity for us to establish diverse relationships and emotional bonds with different people.
 >
-> Engaging with professors, I hope to have a relationship anchored in esteem where I can seek guidance and respect to this guidance, which will help to maintain a healthy relationship with professors.
+> Engaging with professors, I hope to have a relationship anchored in esteem where I can seek guidance and respect to those guidance, which will help to maintain a healthy relationship with professors.
 >
-> For peers, with roommates and classmates alike, my hope is to weave bonds of friendship that are rooted in shared interests and mutual support.
-Crafting intimate emotional ties where hearts can converse without restraint.
+> For peers, like roommates and classmates, my hope is to weave bonds of friendship that are rooted in shared interests and mutual support.
+Establishing intimate emotional ties where hearts can converse without restraint.

 How do social media affect your communication with them?